Open for browsing Wed to Sat 10-5. Appointments for appraisals. | See our iCollector auction schedule

 The Renaissance, and birth of serious coin collecting

-Arguably it was during the European renaissance of the 14th and 15th centuries that the birth of serious coin collecting accompanied a widespread rebirth of interest in the art, literature, and science of antiquity.
 Many of what would become some of the world’s finest "royal" coin collections saw their beginnings here, as well as the corresponding introduction of the first wooden Coin Cabinets designed to store and preserve these new collections.
-Ranging from small table-top cabinets with a few sliding trays, to large and elaborate wall-sized cabinets of the finest craftmenship, coin collecting generally remained the domain of the wealthy who could afford such cabinetry.

 The Whitman Coin Folders - bringing coin collecting "to the masses"